By | Feb 13, 2025 | Categories: Hiring & Recruiting, Interviews |

 7. Describe the job [for which you are interviewing] to me based on your understanding of the role.

-This question lets you see the depth of understanding they have for the role and allows you to fill in any blanks for them.
+This question reveals the depth of their understanding of the role and allows you to fill in any blanks.

-8. What is the last thing you accomplished that required you to leave your comfort zone and develop proficiency in something entirely new and different?
+8. Describe a situation that required you to leave your comfort zone and develop proficiency in something entirely new or different.

 Illustrates how comfortable they are pushing themselves and growing.